annarabeony/anna-portfolio/case_studies/pole-emploi-building-a-user-centered-crm-for-a-government-employment-agency.md

 project_date: 2019-04-30T23:00:00Z
 thumbnail: https://annarabeonybucket.s3.eu-west-2.amazonaws.com/poleemploi_trumbnail.png
 hero_image: https://annarabeonybucket.s3.eu-west-2.amazonaws.com/poleemploi_hero_image.png
-title: Pôle Emploi - Building a user-centered CRM for a government employment agency
+title: Pôle Emploi - Building a CRM for a government employment agency
 intro: _Pole Emploi is a French governmental agency which helps unemployed people to find jobs and provides them with financial aid.
 The agency also advisers companies in their recruitment part and helps them to find candidates.
 In May 2018, we had